jeffpar/pcjs.v1/index.md

 C1Pjs
 ---
-Below is the [OSI Challenger C1P](/docs/c1pjs/), another simulation in the JavaScript Machines project.
+Below is the [OSI Challenger C1P](/docs/c1pjs/), another simulation in the PCjs Project.
 It simulates Ohio Scientific's 6502-based microcomputer, released in 1978.
 More details about this simulation and the original machine are available in the [C1Pjs Documentation](/docs/c1pjs/).